y0ge5h/feature_selection_project/q03_rf_rfe/README.md

 and help you decide which features are irrelevant and hence can be eliminated.

 ## Write a function `rf_rfe` that:
-- Uses RandomForest RFE to eliminate one or more than one features.
+- Uses RandomForest RFE to give out most significant features which are retained.

 ### Parameters: